 Cooling towers and evaporative condensers

-Cooling towers and evaporative condensers are often linked to outbreaks of legionnaires disease.
-Legionnaires disease is a pneumonia type illness, caused by the bacteria, Legionella pneumophila.
-The bacterium is carried in small water droplets and is commonly found in poorly maintained cooling towers.
+Cooling towers and evaporative condensers are often linked to outbreaks of legionnaires' disease.
+Legionnaires' disease is a serious lung infection.
+It is caused by bacteria called Legionella pneumophila.
+The bacteria can be found in small water droplets.
+It is more likely to grow in cooling towers that are not properly maintained.

 Registering a cooling tower or evaporative condenser